sayanarijit/viper/docs/getting_started.rst

             | viper results:to-file results.csv --indent 4

-Define a job using the Python API (CLI and Python API are almost similar)
+Define a job using the Python API (CLI and Python API are almost similar):

 .. code-block:: bash